- The Functions of Proteins

 - While the enzyme is bound to the lactose, the enzyme changes shape to stress the bonds that hold the glucose and galactose monomers together.

-- The bond breaks, and the glucose and galactose are released from the enzyme.
+- The bond breaks and glucose and galactose are released from the enzyme.

-With these ideas in hand, let’s look at the graph below, which shows the relationship between the rate of an enzyme-catalyzed reaction, the percentage of active enzyme, and temperature.
+With these ideas in hand, let’s look at the graph below, which shows the relationship between the rate of an enzyme-catalyzed reaction, the percentage of active enzyme molecules, and temperature.

-Now consider “percentage of active enzyme” (the Y axis on the right).
+Now consider the “percentage of active enzyme” (the Y-axis on the right).
 For any temperature between 10° C to just beyond 37°C, the percentage of active enzyme is 100%.
 But after point “B,” the percentage drops off (“C”) until it reaches zero (“D”).

 As I’m sure you’ve surmised, what’s happening is denaturation.
-Up to a certain temperature, the enzyme is able to hold its shape, and interact with its substrate to bring about the reaction.
-In fact, as temperature increases up to 37°C, the reaction proceeds faster and faster, because higher temperature means more molecular movement, and a greater chance that the enzyme will bump into its substrate at the right orientation to bring the reaction about.
-Beyond 37°C, the kinetic energy in the system starts to disrupt the bonds that are holding the enzyme in its required three dimensional shape.
+Up to a certain temperature, the enzyme can hold its shape and interact with its substrate to bring about the reaction.
+As temperature increases up to 37°C, the reaction proceeds faster and faster, because higher temperature means more molecular movement and a greater chance that the enzyme will bump into its substrate at the right orientation to bring the reaction about.
+Beyond 37°C, the kinetic energy in the system starts to disrupt the bonds that are holding the enzyme in its required three-dimensional shape.
 As this shape starts to change, the enzyme becomes unable to bond with its substrate, and the rate of the reaction (along with the amount of active enzyme) falls to zero.

 Here’s a visual representation of denaturation.
 Number “1” shows the protein in its optimal conformation.
-Heat (“2”) breaks the bond that stabilize this protein’s shape at the secondary and tertiary level.
+Heat (“2”) breaks the bonds that stabilize this protein’s shape at the secondary and tertiary levels.
 As a result, the enzyme unfurls into a polypeptide.

 [qwiz use_dataset=”SMV_biochem_8_proteins_cumulative” dataset_intro=”false” qrecord_id=”sciencemusicvideosMeister1961-SMV-Proteins”] [h]